ADHD and Keto, Part One - My Story

 Also, if a student messaged me to ask a question about something, however simple, I would reply with a full dissertation on the subject.

 Not a good look.

-All in all, I felt rather joyless on this medication, and the same side effects I’d had on Adderall were still there on Vyvanse.
+All in all, I felt rather joyless on this medication, and the same side effects I’d had on the first one were still there on the second one.